adrian1703/sxr-resourceparser/README.md

 ## Building
 The classes can be compiled via _GeneratePojo.groovy_.

-Alternativly they are incorporated into a gradle build step
+Alternatively they are incorporated into a gradle build step
 ```bash
 gradle generateSources
 ```